-The MAP (Measures of Academic Progress) assessments also provide information related to a student's, class' and building's impact on academic growth.
+The MAP (Measures of Academic Progress) assessments provide information related to a student's, class' and building's impact on academic growth.
 Student growth is different from student achievement.
 Student achievement is a score that a student achieves at a given point in time whereas student growth measures the progress of a student over the course of the school year.
-In this case, the reported percentile rank is based on how much growth our Kindergarten students made in math and reading when compared to other Kindergarten students across the U.S. who also took MAP assessments.
+In this case, the reported percentile rank is based on how much growth our sixth, seventh and eighth grades made in math and reading when compared to other students across the U.S. who also took MAP assessments in those same grades.
 When a student or group of students percentile rank falls between the 40th to 60th percentile rank, we can say that they've made expected progress.